obsidian-tasks-group/obsidian-tasks/docs/Queries/Grouping.md

 ### Due Date

 - `group by due`
-  - The due date of the task, including the week-day, or `No due date`.
+  - The due date of the task, including the week-day, or `Invalid due date` or `No due date`.

 > [!released]
 >